As some of you may have noticed, I’ve been away for a while.

-Within 15 minutes, I was speaking to a surgeon, and if it wasn’t for the fact that I had eaten before coming in and needed to fast, I would have had my operation that afternoon.
+Within 15 minutes, I was speaking to a surgeon, and if it wasn’t for the fact that I had eaten before coming in, I would have had my operation that afternoon.

 I explained that I had initially gone to the doctors almost a week ago, but had been misdiagnosed.
 I was informed, that if I had been diagnosed properly and given the right medication a week ago, I wouldn’t have needed surgery.

 A bed was prepared (very quickly, might I add) and I was whisked off to a ward, where I would spend my day waiting to be given a hospital gown and a lovely drip to cart around with me all day, which would eventually lead to an operation that evening.